25 Student Loan Debt Statistics & Facts

 Among the most shocking student loan debt facts is the rapid growth of the amounts owed.
 Those increase by almost $3,000 every second.
 So, it comes as no surprise that some early projections set the total debt owed by students at $2 trillion by 2022.

 The number of people with college education loan debt hasn’t changed significantly over the past few quarters.
-Throughout 2019, the figure ranged 42.2-43.0 million.
+Throughout 2019, the figure ranged between 42.2 and 43.0 million.
 The last time the number of borrowers was under 42 million was in Q3 of 2016.
-Student Aid student loan facts reveal that a total of 41.5 million carried college debt during those four months.
+Student Aid student loan statistics reveal that a total of 41.5 million carried college debt during those four months.

 4. In 2017, the average student debt among Americans was $37,172.

 Here, there’s been an improvement compared to the average college student debt in 2019.
-Namely, the average amount owed in 2019 was lower $35,359.
+Namely, the average amount owed in 2019 was lower, at $35,359.
 Still, as the student loan stats show, this improvement didn’t affect the total amount owed, which is soaring.

 5. The average in-state college tuition cost is about $9,410.